Support SURJ SF's 2021 Fundraiser:

 Abundant Beginnings Collective (ABC) is a collectively run, black-led community education and empowerment initiative that is re-imagining how communities can grow learners who think critically, live responsibly, and create meaningful change.
-Curriculum development, community education, Forest Freedom School and Summer camps, are the focus of their work in the Bay Area.
+Curriculum development and community education are the focus of their work in the Bay Area.

 Al Otro Lado

 Al Otro Lado is a bi-national, social justice legal services organization serving indigent deportees, migrants, and refugees in Tijuana, Mexico.
 Our mission is to provide legal services and to uplift our immigrant communities by defending the rights of migrants against systemic injustices in the legal system.
-Our comprehensive cross-border programming and litigation work integrate trauma-informed practices.
 We engage vital partnerships and thousands of volunteers to provide essential legal services to migrants at the Southern Border in Tijuana and throughout Southern California.
-Al Otro Lado’s work is also centered in fighting for all families that have been torn apart by unjust immigration laws.

 Arab Resource and Organizing Center